 - Web App for Containers

 In this course students will learn to build Docker containers on both Windows and Linux.
-They will use Docker Compose and Docker Swarm to manage and maintain multi-layered applications on different container hosts.

 Students will deploy a Kubernetes cluster and learn how Kubernetes handles the deployment of applications across various nodes.